microchip-pic-avr-examples/avr128da48-generating-pwm-signals-using-tcd-hf/README.md

 4. Build the *TCD_One_Ramp_OSCHF* project: right click on *TCD_One_Ramp_OSCHF* and select Build
 <br><img src="images/AVR-DA_TCD_use_case_1_build.png" width="500">

-5. Select the AVR128DA48 Curiosity Nano on-board debugger in the *Tool* section of the *AVR-Dx_Bootloader* project settings:
+5. Select the AVR128DA48 Curiosity Nano on-board debugger in the *Tool* section of the *TCD_One_Ramp_OSCHF* project settings:
   - Right click on the project and click *Properties*;
   - Click *Tool* tab on the left panel, select the corresponding debugger and save the configuration (Ctrl + S)
 <br><img src="images/AVR-DA_TCD_use_case_1_tool_settings.png" width="500">